PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ### Specific Guppy factories

 `make_surface_code` and surface transversal factories remain shortcuts.
-After parity tests pass, they should build a `LogicalCircuit` using a `SurfaceInstrSet` and delegate to its Guppy backend.
+After parity tests pass, they should build an `InstrProgram` using a `SurfaceInstrSet` and delegate to its Guppy backend.
 Their current signatures and result keys should remain stable.

 ### SLR

 No dependency is proposed.
-SLR demonstrates the value of a renderer boundary and may later gain adapters to or from the logical IR.
+SLR demonstrates the value of a renderer boundary and may later gain adapters to or from `InstrProgram`.
 Its `If(condition).Then(...).Else(...)` form and Steane injection/feed-forward examples are useful authoring precedent.
 The new Rust IR should not copy SLR's block model directly: it needs typed classical SSA values, explicit linear